 Gee, a radio navigational aid which was very accurate over England, would help the returning aircraft to locate their home airfield, but it was too imprecise to direct them down onto a runway.
 The only facilities available for landing guidance in such severe bad weather conditions were FIDO and a system known as SBA.

-FIDO, the Fog Investigation and Dispersal Operation, was at that time only operational at three airfields: Graveley six miles north-west of Bourn; Downham Market 35 miles to the north-east (the installation barely completed); and Fiskerton, close to Lincoln, 95 miles to the north.
+RAF Bourn, west of Cambridge, was the worst affected station on 16/17 December 1943.
+The best option for pilots who could not land there was FIDO, the Fog Investigation and Dispersal Operation, but at that time it was only operational at three airfields: RAF Graveley, six miles north-west of RAF Bourn; RAF Downham Market 35 miles to the north-east (the installation barely completed); and RAF Fiskerton, close to Lincoln, 95 miles to the north.
+FIDO was a very new system, which had only come into operational use in November 1943 at RAF Graveley (the prime test site) after a long series of trials and modifications.

-FIDO was a very new system, which had only come into operational use at Graveley, the prime test site, that November after a long series of trials and modifications.The official statement on FIDO, put out by Bomber Command shortly after the war ended and the need for secrecy had passed, summarises what had become a desperate situation:
+The official statement on FIDO, put out by Bomber Command shortly after the war ended and the need for secrecy had passed, summarises what had become a desperate situation:

 The electrical beam [SBA] could help the pilots to approach to within 100 or 200 feet of the runway but they were then still flying absolutely blind at over 100 miles an hour with the imminent danger of crashing the aircraft, and killing themselves and all their crew, because they could not actually see to land.
 Fog over British airfields [had become] more of a menace than flak over Germany…

 FIDO was designed to disperse the lethal cloud and fog, but the mechanism by which it accomplished this was somewhat alarming.
-Vast pipes, carrying thousands of gallons of petrol, had been installed down all sides of the runway at Graveley.
+Vast pipes, carrying thousands of gallons of petrol, had been installed down all sides of the runway at RAF Graveley.
 The pipes were pierced with holes, from which a fine jet of petrol spurted forth when the pumps were in operation.
 To fire up each section of the system, a man manually set alight to the first burner and then ran like hell when it ignited with a whoosh.
 The heat dispersed the fog and cloud, and the glow of the flames provided a flarepath.

 Bennett, the AOC of the Pathfinders, was a dedicated proponent of FIDO: